quadriga-dk/OER-Workshop/content/markdown.md

 ## Result

-You now have a Markdown file with some content in it and it is included in Your Jupyter Book.
-You can compare Your result with the [sample solution](/results/what_is_trust.md).
+You now have a Markdown file with some content in it and it is included in your Jupyter Book.
+You can compare your result with the [sample solution](/results/what_is_trust.md).

-In the next section, You will learn how to use Jupyter Notebooks to author content.
+In the next section, you will learn how to use Jupyter Notebooks to author content.